loranne/pixelarium/README.md

 I knew that I could do direct matching of text-based search pretty easily, and it was a core function in my mind, so I started there.
 That ended up taking my full attention and energy, and I learned a lot in the process!

-I also spent time adding integration tests, using the unittest framework.
-These tests ensure that my web app is returning the expected search results, and status codes.
+I spent time considering what kind of tests to add to my app, and decided to add integration tests using the unittest framework.
+These tests ensure that my web app is returning the expected search results, both from the database, and displaying them on the page, and status codes.

 ## Thoughts on technologies and structure